100 Florida Trails®

 Beyond the State Park entrance, the Legacy Trail continues for about 1.5 miles before leaving the Park.
 There are no notable natural features beyond this point.
 The trail continues through the massive Palmer Ranch subdivision.
 Yet even here, there's a 50' natural buffer on both sides until merging parallel to McIntosh Road.
 There are only a couple of residential road crossings, and typically fewer people on the trail here, so road bikers may have an opportunity to pick up the pace.
 Keep in mind the 15 mph speed limit.

 This section maintains a rural feel, though many of the once-open fields are now being developed into new subdivisions - the wide, mostly tree-lined buffer masks the surroundings.
-After crossing Bay Street is the Osprey Junction Trailhead (closed at this writing for park improvement construction, to reopen in the fall of 2022).
+After crossing Bay Street is the Osprey Junction Trailhead.
 Another road crossing is at Central Sarasota Pkwy.
 A 2/10 mile path leads to the McIntosh Road Trailhead (parking only).
 As this path may seasonally flood, an alternative is to bike on the sidewalk along McIntosh Road for 350 yards to the trail access point (see map).

 Though surrounded by subdivisions, the wide buffer masks the surroundings as the trail continues.
 The road crossing at Palmer Ranch Road can be busy, be careful and use the crossing signal.
-At Culverhouse Nature Park are parking, picnic area, nature trails, community garden.
-New construction at this writing includes upgraded parking and restrooms (summer 2022 completion).
+At Culverhouse Nature Park are parking, restrooms, picnic area, nature trails, community garden.
 Formerly, the northern end of the trail was just past Culverhouse Nature Park, but now extended another 8 miles north to Payne Park and Fruitville Rd.

 This is the newest section of trail, completed in March 2022.
 It provides connectivity to downtown Sarasota, with neighborhood access to homes and schools - already a popular section, we saw both road bikers and locals.
 The trail now ends in downtown Sarasota at Fruitville Road, with a spur to Payne Park.
-There are four trailheads (one under construction to open in June 2022), with covered rest stations and benches regularly along the way.
+There are four trailheads, with covered rest stations and benches regularly along the way.
 This is a more developed area relative to the rest of the trail and passes some industrial sites visible from the trail.
 There's a wide buffer, but little shade and more road crossings (13).
 The road crossings have enhanced signage with crossing signals or flashing lights that can be activated.
-Bridges over the busier roads will be welcome future additions.
+Overpasses at busy Clark and Bee Ridge Roads scheduled for completion in late 2024 will be welcome additions.

 The first section leaving Culverhouse Nature Park has a protected buffer.
 We were pleased here to visit our foot of trail, part of a Friends of the Legacy Trail fundraising effort (see below).
 From Sawyer Loop Road to Clark Road to Ashton Road is more industrial, with less vegetation along the buffer to mask the surroundings.
 These are all busy roads with crossing signals - take care.
 Ashton Trailhead includes parking, restrooms, picnic, playground, and event field.